RJCB/react-movie-db-app/README.md

-# The movie database app built using React JS
+# The movie database app built using React JS (used context api where needed)

 App is live at https://rjcb.github.io/react-movie-db/

 - This app lets user search for a movie, tv show and view their details including crew, cast, runtime, release date etc. Alternatively, user can also select between trending and popular movies and tv using the buttons on homepage.
 - User can also login to their `TMDB account` and any changes made through this app will be reflected in their actual TMDB account as well.
 - I have built similar app using styled components however, the number of search features on that app are limited.
+- This app is not responsive at the moment, it's is a Todo

 Flows:
 - Homepage that shows a trending list by default